Rules and Automation

 - Save settings.

-- Reopen Cleanup manager with
+- Reopen the cleanup manager from

-Cto review enabled rules.
+Settings > Sync & Cleanupto review enabled rules.

 States